 Please note that any refunds can only be made back to the card used for the original transaction, or where this is not possible a cheque or BACS transfer will be issued.

-If you choose to pay your premium by monthly instalments, we will arrange this for you through Close Brothers Premium Finance unless your application for credit is declined.
+If you choose to pay your premium by monthly instalments, we will arrange this for you through a finance provider unless your application for credit is declined.
 This method of payment works like a loan, where the finance provider will pay your insurance premium to us in full and you will pay back the finance company by monthly instalments including any interest applicable to the loan.
 We are a credit broker and not a lender.

 Please note that paying your premium by monthly instalments does not provide a month’s cover at a time, you will have entered into an annual contract of insurance and have chosen a more manageable method of paying your annual premium.
 You are responsible for paying the monthly instalments when they fall due, please therefore take note of the payment schedule provided to you.
-A missed payment charge of £30 will be incurred for failing to pay a monthly installment this will be charged by Close Brothers Premium Finance, and if overdue payments are not received within 7 days of defaulting, we will commence the cancellation process.
+A missed payment charge will be incurred for failing to pay a monthly instalment and if overdue payments are not received within 7 days of defaulting, we will commence the cancellation process.

 For your protection, if you cancel your direct debit it will not automatically cancel your insurance policy, and could lead to unnecessary charges being applied to your policy.
 You should always contact us in accordance with the ‘Cancellation’ section of this document.

 The finance providers will have their own terms and conditions, which you should read carefully upon receipt, and additional charges will be applied for the administration of a dishonoured payment.
-You will receive the credit agreement from Close Brothers Premium Finance that you will need to sign and return.
+You will receive the credit agreement from your finance provider that you will need to sign and return.
 Failing to do so may result in your finance agreement to be cancelled which could affect your insurance policy.

 We reserve the right to withhold documentation until due payments have been made.
 We will provide any documentation that we are required to do so by law.